Leanne Mangan is a screenwriter based in Sydney, Australia.

 Currently in the Pathways Showcase after being shortlisted in the 2018 Monte Miller Awards.

 It made the finals of the 2018 PAGE Awards, the semi-finals of the 2018 WeScreenplay Diverse Voices screenwriting contest, and the quarter-finals of the Fall 2018 Los Angeles International Screenplay Awards.

 Leanne has adapted this to a feature script, where it’s the first of several interconnected stories set in Siem Reap, called AMOK.

 When a couple break up, a rash decision by ex-boyfriend Ben to post his frustration online leads to serious consequences for his ex-girlfriend Abby, both online and in real life.

-It has been made into a short film, currently in post-production.
+It has been made into a short film, just starting its festival run in 2019.

-Leanne has also been working on a dramedy about three very different middle-aged women getting back in the game of life, tentatively titled APPsent, a sitcom/web series DISBOS, a one hour sci-fi episode and a horror feature.
+Leanne has also been working on a dramedy, DIVERSION, about three very different middle-aged women sent to Diversion therapy as an alternative to jail, a sitcom/web series DISBOS, and the feature script AMOK.

 Blogging & Magazine Work